risingwavelabs/awesome-stream-processing/00-get-started/00-install-rw-kafka-pg.md

-# Install RisingWave, Kafka, and PostgreSQL
+# Install Kafka, PostgreSQL, and RisingWave

-If you do not have experience with or have not installed RisingWave, Kafka, or PostgreSQL, follow along to learn how to set up these systems.
+If you do not have experience with or have not installed Kafka, PostgreSQL, or RisingWave, follow along to learn how to set up these systems.

 ## Prerequisite: Install Java